ashton8504/feedbackUIreact/README.md

 ### CSS Styling

 CSS is used to style the components and create an appealing user interface.
-The app leverages CSS frameworks or libraries like Bootstrap or Tailwind CSS for faster and responsive styling.

 ### Conditional Rendering